CEO, Magyar Telekom Nyrt.

 Community Solar Project for Employees

-In 2021, we continued the community solar project.
-Our colleagues were able to rent solar panels which were then installed at our training facilities.
+In 2022, we continued the Community Solar Project.
+Our colleagues were able to rent 200 panels from our own solar power capacities.
 They received benefits such as an extra day off as a reward for their efforts and their contribution to our climate protection activities.

 Green 1 GB

 We would like to offer a choice of service to our customers who consider fighting against climate change as important as we do.
 Since 2019, they have been able to pick a service that protects the climate.
 This is the globally unique ExtraNet Green 1 GB option.
-If a customer goes for the ExtraNet Green 1 GB data extension option, we guarantee that we will generate the same amount of green energy as the one required to transmit the customer’s data using our solar power plants.
-6.5 percent of the 1 GB data extensions were the Green option in 2021.
+If a customer went for the ExtraNet Green 1 GB option in 2022, we continued to guarantee that we will generate the equivalent amount of energy needed to transmit their data using our own solar PV system.
+Every year, an increasing proportion of our customers has chosen this option.

 In order to reduce the harmful effects of waste on the environment: